TheOnionBay/TORrents/onion-routing.md

 * *Symmetric key*: a 128-bits key used for AES encryption/decryption.
 * *Assymetric key*: a 1024-bits key used for RSA encryption/decryption.
+* *Upstream*: Direction from client to tracker.
+* *Downstream*: Direction from tracker to client.

+In the next sections we will talk about fields having names such as UpID, DownCID, etc...
+In these names, Up and Down stand for *upstream* and *downstream*, therefore referring to the connection towards the tracker or towards the client, respectively.

 # Onion Rounting